 There is good news as well: study after study points to an inescapable conclusion, namely that actively engaging with these underserved networks, such as women, people of color, the LGBTQIA+ community and people with disabilities, is a win for all.

-With that in mind and after several months of development and revision, we are proud to present Speedinvest’s comprehensive Equal Opportunity and Inclusion (EOI) strategy.
-As one pillar of our larger ESG policy, this ambitious five-year plan aims to strengthen EOI within our company by focusing on both the development of our team and our portfolio.
+With that in mind and after several months of development and revision, we are proud to present Speedinvest’s comprehensive Diversity, Equity and Inclusion (DEI) strategy.
+As one pillar of our larger ESG policy, this ambitious five-year plan aims to strengthen DEI within our company by focusing on both the development of our team and our portfolio.

 By actively building connections with largely untapped founder and investment networks, market segments and talent pools, we also hope to expand our role as a leader in European VC.